Nigeria

 NECESSARY ACTION:

-The government of Nigeria needs to investigate all attacks against civilians and hold perpetrators of atrocity crimes and human rights violations and abuses accountable.
-The Chief Prosecutor of the ICC must immediately request authorization to open an investigation into alleged crimes committed by armed extremist groups and government security forces.
+All attacks against civilians must be investigated and perpetrators of atrocities and human rights violations held accountable.
+The Chief Prosecutor of the ICC must request authorization to open a full investigation into alleged crimes committed by armed extremist groups and government security forces.

 GET INVOLVED